Linykeer/Linykeer/README.md

 ## I'm a Developer

 - 🔭 I’m currently working on [Loja do Mecanico](https://www.lojadomecanico.com.br/)!
-- 🌱 I am currently learning React, React-Native and node using typescript
+- 🌱 I'm a web developer using React, and mobile with Flutter
 - ⚡ Fun fact: I love to play counter-strike: global offensive and play soccer

 <br />